 We will send you the following forms with your admission letter:

 - disclosing medical information

 - medication information (this form needs to be signed by your GP).

 Please fill in these forms and bring them with you when you come to the centre.

-We will also need three passport photos of you for our records.
+We will also need two passport photos of you for our records.

 Healthcare Travel Costs Scheme

 We will send you information on the Healthcare Travel Costs Scheme.
 This scheme gives financial help to people who receive benefits (such as Income Support or Jobseeker’s Allowance) and who need NHS treatment at a hospital.
 Please bring your benefit confirmation letter or benefits book to show that you qualify for the scheme.